EDITORIAL: Welcome back to the boys of spring

 Those among us who are “baseball starved” are about to enjoy a feast.

-2020 is a watershed year for baseball in our communities — the first time both Charlotte and North Port will play host to full spring training camps.
+2020 is a watershed year for baseball in our communities — the first time both Charlotte and Sarasota counties will play host to full spring training camps.

 While many teams have made Sarasota County their spring training home as far back as 1924, this is baseball’s first jaunt to South County.